Cell Physiology and Molecular Biophysics

 Membrane-protein interaction and mechanisms of drug action

-Membrane proteins are embedded in a lipid bilayer matrix.
-To avoid exposure of hydrophobic groups to the polar environment, the span of the hydrophobic tails of both leaflets must match the length of the hydrophobic residues of the protein in contact with the bilayer.
-Thus, when a protein conformation requires those two lengths to differ, the hydrophobic mismatch forces the bilayer to deform, with an energetic cost determined by the bilayer's material properties (elasticity, curvature, etc.).
-Drugs that interact with the bilayer may affect protein function by changing this energetic cost.
-We use gramicidin channels (pore forming antibiotic peptides) incorporated in biological membranes, as reporters of these bilayer physical properties.
-We expect to gain insight on the mechanism of drug action by comparing the effect of these unspecific drugs on gramicidin channel activity with the effects on "typical" ion transporting proteins.
+Membrane proteins are set in a lipid bilayer matrix.
+To avoid exposure of hydrophobic groups to the polar aqueous environment, the span of the hydrophobic tails of the bilayer’s phospholipids must match the length of the hydrophobic residues of the embedded protein.
+Thus, when a protein conformation requires those two lengths to differ, the hydrophobic mismatch forces the bilayer to deform.
+Amphipathic compounds that insert within the bilayer may affect protein function by changing energetic cost associated with bilayer deformation instead of directly interacting with the proteins.
+Our research aims at identifying drugs that affect the bilayer, elucidating the changes in material properties induced by them and understanding the membrane-protein interaction responsible for these effects.

 Ratheal I, Virgin G, Yu H, Roux B, Gatto C, Artigas P (2010).
 Selectivity of externally facing ion binding sites in the Na/K pump to alkali metals and organic cations.
 Proc Natl Acad Sci U S A. 107:18718-23